project-error/fivem-react-boilerplate-lua/README.md

 is bootstrapped using `create-react-app`.
 It is for both browser and in-game based development workflows.

-This boilerplate also allows for helpful development workflows while in-game.
-Utilizing `craco` to override CRA, we can have hot builds that just require a resource restart instead of a full production build
+For in-game workflows, Utilizing `craco` to override CRA, we can have hot builds that just require a resource restart instead of a full production build